FAIR HOUSING MONTH

 According to the National Fair Housing Alliance:

-- This number is much lower than the actual cases according to experts.
 Most people don’t report racial, ethnic or religious housing discrimination.
-NFHA estimates that more than 4 million cases of housing discrimination occur each year.
+NFHA estimates that more than 4 million cases of housing discrimination occur each year. - Housing discrimination most impacts renters:

-- Housing discrimination impacts renters the most.
-More than 90% of all housing discrimination occurred during rental transactions, even though renters are often in greater need of affordable housing than homeowners.
+More than 90% of all housing discrimination occurred during rental transactions, even though renters are often in greater need of affordable housing than homeowners. - Racial and Ethnic Discrimination in Salt Lake County:

-- A contrast of mortgage denials and approvals exists between racial and ethnic populations in Salt Lake County.
-The mortgage application denial rate for Hispanics (20%) in Salt Lake City is higher than that of non-Hispanics (13%).
-(Federal Financial Institutions Examination Council, Home Mortgage Disclosure Act)
+A survey of mortgage denials and approvals compared between racial and ethnic populations in Salt Lake County, showed that the mortgage application denial rate for Hispanics (20%) in Salt Lake County is higher than that of non-Hispanics (13%) (Federal Financial Institutions Examination Council, Home Mortgage Disclosure Act).

-- Has uncovered rental housing discrimination directed toward protected classes.
-The Center conducts tests with matched pairs of individuals, couples or families.
-Testers are matched on rental eligibility characteristics so that the only significant difference between them is the factor being tested.
+The Disability Law Center has publicized their own findings on discrimination within Salt Lake City.
+The Center has uncovered verified cases of rental housing discrimination directed toward protected classes in SLC.
+To verify their findings, the Center conducted tests with matched pairs of individuals, couples or families.
+Testers were matched on rental eligibility characteristics so that the only significant difference between them is the factor being tested.
+According to their findings:

 - The most common rental housing discrimination in Salt Lake City are primarily based on disability status, national origin, and race.